 Wesley Snipes was considered to star as Geordi LaForge.
 Tim "Tuvok" Russ also auditioned for the role.
 He came that close to getting it, too.

 Among the actors that auditioned for Riker were Jeffrey Combs and Vaughn Armstrong - both of whom became pretty well-known to viewers regardless.

 How much better would "The Outcast" have been if the actors playing the sexless J'naii were male instead of female?
 Jonathan Frakes criticized the staff for not doing that and making the message of the episode that much stronger.

-Dr. Selar (from "The Schzoid Man" and repeatedly referenced) was originally intended to be a recurring character and develop a romance with Worf, but this was scuttled when K'Ehleyr was introduced later the same season.
-Incidentally, both characters were played by Suzie Plakson.
+Dr. Selar (from "The Schizoid Man" and repeatedly referenced) was originally intended to be a recurring character and would develop a romance with Worf, since there was a drought of Vulcans on the show and pairing one up with a Klingon sounded interesting.
+But this was scuttled when K'Ehleyr was introduced later the same season.
+Incidentally, both characters have similar names (seriously, try sounding them out) and were played by Statuesque Stunner Suzie Plakson.

 The Enterprise was originally going to be the seventh rather than fifth ship to bear the name, and was referred to in the script as the Enterprise Seven rather than the Enterprise-D we know and love.

-The writers considered bringing back Denise Crosby as Tasha in one of the alternate universes in "Parallels", but decided against it, feeling it'd be redundant after "Yesterday's Enterprise".
+The writers considered bringing back Denise Crosby as Tasha in one of the alternate universes, but decided against it, feeling it'd be redundant after "Yesterday's Enterprise".

 The writers didn't know what to do with Troi in Season 1, even omitting her from four episodes just to save themselves the trouble.
 Marina Sirtis has said she was nearly let go after Season 1 because of this.
 She was only kept on because Denise Crosby had already left and Gates McFadden would soon decide to leave.